Skip to Content

 Bilal bin Saqib Elevated

-Appointed Special Assistant to PM on Blockchain & Crypto (Minister of State rank).
+Appointed Special Assistant to the PM on Blockchain & Crypto (Minister of State rank).

 5. Jul 8, 2025